tpaviot/ProcessScheduler/doc/resource_assignment.rst

     assemble_engine = FixedDurationTask('AssembleCarEngine', duration=10)
     john = Worker('JohnBenis')

-    # the AssembleCarEngine is processed by JohnBenis ONLY
+    # the AssembleCarEngine can be processed by JohnBenis ONLY
     assemble_engine.add_required_resource(john)